DataCircles/projects_circle/wids_datathon_2021/README.md

 We'll meet every Wednesday evening to answer questions and check in with the teams, link to [Meetup week 1](https://www.meetup.com/Seattle-WiDS-Meetup/events/knzmdsycccbkc/).

 #### Next benchmarks
 For Wednesday, February 3rd -- have a notebook with your initial exploratory data analysis (EDA) and preliminary training and testing data sets.
-Be prepared to describe an initial insight you discovered during your EDA.
+Be prepared to describe an interesting insight you discovered during your EDA.